Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

     ./$(BUILD_OBJECT)
 ```

-*You can remove the `@` from in fron of the compile and build target commands to view the full command.*
+*You can remove the `@` from in front of the compile and build target commands to view the full command.*

 ## Hello World